-xanthelasma can recur after removal.
-Therefore, when selecting your removal treatment, you should take into account the possibility of recurrence, because this can happen even when removal has been carried out appropriately.
-In fact, even if the Xanthelasma have been leveled off properly by means of peels, lasers, electrofulguration etc. they can reappear a few months after the cosmetic treatment.
+The Xanthelasma can reoccur after removal.
+Therefore, when you are selecting the xanthelasma removal treatment, you should coXanthelasma can reoccur after removal.
+Therefore, when you are selecting the xanthelasma removal treatment, you should consider the possibility of recurrence, because this can happen even when the removal has been carried out appropriately.
+In fact, even if the Xanthelasma has been removed properly by using peels, lasers, electrofulguration, etc they can reappear a few months after the cosmetic treatment.
 According to a published study, the recurrence rate, measured two months after treatment, was nearly 15% of the total number of people who underwent removal with a CO2 cosmetic laser.
 The recurrence rate is expected to increase 6 months to a year after removal.

 Recurrence is an issue in xanthelasma Removal.
-Unfortunately one cannot be sure that once removed, the xanthelasma will not reappear.
-Looking at the causality of xanthelasma, this appears to be familiar.
-Also, Xanthelasma (both Periorbital and Eruptive) appear during puberty and they do not go away unless removed. xanthelasma Removal can be very frustrating due to the recurrence rate.
-The only study we could find shows that after 2 months from CO2 laser treatment (menaning removal by laser ablation) of periorbital xanthelasma, nearly 15% showed no improvement.
+Unfortunately, we cannot be sure that once it’s removed, the xanthelasma will not reappear.
+Looking at the causality of the xanthelasma, this appears to be familial.
+Also, Xanthelasma (both Periorbital and Eruptive) mostly do not go away unless removed.
+Xanthelasma removal can be very frustrating due to the recurrence rate.
+The study shows that after 2 months of CO2 laser treatment (meaning removal by laser ablation) for periorbital xanthelasma, nearly 15% showed no improvement.
 This means that despite the complete ablation of the xanthelasma two months later the xanthelasma returned in 15% of the total cases in the study.

 A further study, goes into the investigation of xanthelasma recurrence after removal treatment.
 In this study it is assumed that the recurrence rate increases 2 months after removal.
 In other words, if the recurrence rate was found to be 15% after two months, this percentage rate could increase after 6 months or one year.